-During the unprecedented global events of the coronavirus/COVID-19 pandemic, we’ve seen many examples of how seniors are overcoming social-Isolation.
+During the unprecedented global events of the coronavirus/COVID-19 pandemic, we’ve seen many examples of how seniors are overcoming social Isolation.
 Here are a few ways that they’re beating isolation during quarantine and why it is so crucial to stay connected.

 The higher risk of coronavirus complications among the elderly has positioned seniors to be more isolated than ever.
 While senior isolation is not a new issue, it’s definitely amplified by stay-at-home orders across the country.
 The latest US Census showed that 11 Million people 65 or older live alone.
 With over 28% of seniors living alone, this pandemic has potential to exasperate other health-related issue associated with isolation.
 However, we’re seeing more and more seniors determined not to let that happen.
 The inspiration for this article was to share how seniors are beating the mental and emotional effects of coronavirus.
 So, we’re going to keep it 100% positive from here on out.
 Hopefully, you find this information encouraging, educational, and even a little entertaining.
 There are so many ways seniors and their families, friends, and community are overcoming social isolation together during coronavirus.
-Here are few that we’ve observed:
+Here are a few that we’ve observed:

 In the past, a stay-at-home order would have made keeping in contact with friends and family extremely difficult.
 Those in the senior community can remember a time when communication options were very limited compared to what is available today.
 Telephone conversation had major limitations and also could be very expensive, depending on who you were calling.
 Handwritten letters, while being very heartfelt, were not ideal for quick delivery or response.

 Fortunately today, we have an abundance of options to help us all stay connected in real-time.
 One positive trend that has come from this pandemic is the rapid adoption of this technology among seniors.
 Video chat, in particular, has become a saving grace for many seniors wanting to see their friends and family.
 Platforms like Skype, Zoom, GoToMeeting, FaceTime, and Facebook Messenger are accessible for anyone with an internet-connected device and forward-facing camera.
-At our house, we enjoyed staying in touch with our family this way, and our kids have loved seeing both grandparents and great grandparents via Facebook Chat.
+At our house, we enjoyed staying in touch with our family this way, and our kids have loved seeing both grandparents and great-grandparents via Facebook Chat.

 Seniors Online Gaming in Social Isolation?

-Online gaming is undoubtedly not a new phenomenon.
+Online gaming is not a new phenomenon.
 It was a $1.75 Trillion global industry and is expected to be larger than 2.2 Trillion dollars by 2021.
 However, a very small percentage of that industry revenue is generated by seniors.
 Many above the age of 65 are accustomed to board games and playing cards more than video games online.
 But what do you do when social distancing keeps you from getting together for game night?
 In the age of the coronavirus pandemic, you do it virtually, of course!

 The New Virtual Game Night